The Primary Causes of Telogen Effluvium

 It’s also speculated that telogen effluvium may be caused by deficiencies in the diet.
 Researchers believe that a diet devoid of iron, zinc, vitamin B-6, or vitamin B-12 may result in thinning hair.
 It’s often not enough to solely take vitamins to cover these deficiencies, and it’s a good idea to talk with a dietician about including these nutrients in your everyday diet.

-If you’re unable to find a solution to your telogen effluvium issues, a scalp micropigmentation procedure may be able to help.
-The specialists at Hairline Ink will be able to pigment your scalp in a way that ultimately conceals your thinning hair.
-Get in touch with us today to discuss your options by phone at (585) 250-0835 or by visiting one of our locations, or by emailing us HERE !
+If you’re unable to find a solution to your telogen effluvium issues, our world-renowned Scalp Micropigmentation (SMP) procedure can help.
+Our specialists at Hairline Ink can pigment your scalp in a way that ultimately conceals your thinning hair.
+Get in touch with us today to learn more or discuss your options by phone at (585)-250-0835, by visiting one of our locations, or by emailing us HERE !